inspire-labs-tms-tech/legal/inspire-tms/EULA.md

 - The **Parties** or **parties** to this EULA are you and Inspire Labs.

+## Construction

+The terms of this EULA shall be construed in accordinace with the laws of the State of Indiana and of the United States of America.
+None of the terms contained in this EULA shall be construed to conflict with law, statute, or other governmental rule, regulation, or policy.
+If any part of this EULA is found to conflict with law, statute, or other governmental rule, regulation, or policy, and thus be null and void, the remainder of this EULA that is not so found in conflict shall continue to survive.

 ## License

 We grant you a revocable, non-transferable, non-exclusive, non-sublicensable, revocable, limited license to download, install, and use Inspire TMS strictly in accordance with the terms of this EULA.
 You use of Inspire TMS is expressly conditioned upon your agreement to all of the terms of this EULA.
 If you do not agree with any of the terms of this EULA, you are not permitted to use Inspire TMS.